crawford/tailor/README.md

 This expression returns `true` if there are exactly ten commits in the pull request: `.commits length = 10`.
 Parenthesis around every operation could be added for clarity: `(((.commits) length) = 10)`

-This expression returns `true` if every commit message is no more than fifty characters: `.commits all(.title length < 51)`.
+This expression returns `true` if every commit title is no more than fifty characters: `.commits all(.title length < 51)`.
 This expression makes use of the `all` operator, which is used for manipulating lists.
 For every commit, the expression `.title length < 51` is evaluated with the context set to the commit in question.
 This inner expression then uses a context specifier (`.title`) to get the commit title and uses `length` to get the length of the title and compares to see if there are more than fifty characters.
 If every one of the inner expressions evaluates to `true`, `all` also results in `true`.

 There are a handful of other operators, detailed below.